mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.
 Most notably this is seen within the sections on divisions of labour and use of funds of knowledge and identity.
 Examples include: being the identification with graphical art and the development of specialism in Madiha's family, the general use of game playing knowledge, home pedagogies like paper based sketching and more professional knowledge brought by Dan.
 This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.
 Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
 The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].
 Other research by Gutierrez addresses the importance of participants movement between sites of activity and its impact on learning [@gutierrez_developing_2008; @gutierrez_learning_2019-1].

+##### Linking repertoires to my study / learning design & designing for agency

 The data of this study provides a strong case study, evidence and detail to this process in the use of external repertoires and their remediation into new repertoires.

-IS THIS NEEDED.
-Given the social nature of the learning environment with extensive periods of time being spent in playtesting, the sum of these emerging repertoires can be framed as a development of a game making idioculture [].
+The process of developing new repertoires is not a solo process in this new space.
+The complex relations between participants outlined in the vignettes and data of the last chapter show an interdependence showing characteristics of relational agency.

+Edwards  [@edwards2009systemic] explores relational agency within a CHAT framework as transcending individuals capacity to encompass collective problems solving via specialisation and diversity of approaches within activity systems.
+As a collective participants can overcome systemic contradictions via expansive learning, rearranging working relationships and thus opening new forms of relational agency.
+This concept is illustrated by the importance of feedback in community making and tinkering activities leading to increased "relational expertise" in partipants [@digiacomo_relational_2016; @digiacomo_relational_2016-1,p.144],

+In the context of my study the role of forllowing design features of the learning environment bear greater exploration.

+- the role playtesting in development of relational agency
+- analysis of additional activities helping the development of learner identities
+- how the use of GDPs helped the development of repertoires?
+Not sure

+The following section explore - HOW REPERTOIRES CAN BE ENCOURAGED.

 MOVE - NATURE OF TRANSFORMATION .
 Thus transformation is happening here but not in a revolutionary way.
 It is more of a blend of practices.
 In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

 While the data in the last chapter address aspects / elements of repertoires which incorporated GDPs, this chapter widens the focus of data examined to include other element of practices which help participants incorporated home repertoires as an inclusive practice.
 For example, the role of play as leading activity is explored by Gutierrez [gutierrez_learning_2019-1] to facilitate movement between sites of learning, an analysis on the role of playtesting and an emerging form of playful playtesting follows.